wintvelt/sst-test/README.md

 ```

-## tests
+## Tests
 The `test` directory contains tests.
 For CI/CD it has the following structure:
 - `pre-deploy`: these tests will run before deployment.
 They should not access any deployed infra.
 So e.g. business logic only.
 If any test fails, the updates will not be deployed.
 - `post-deploy`: these are tests that access the deployed infrastructure, for reading.
 These will run only after the new stack has been deployed, either to dev or prod stage.
 - `post-deploy-with-updates`: tests that perform updates on the deployed stack.
 These will only run when deployment is to dev.
-Any tests in this folder should have logic to skip the test if stage=prod
+Any tests in this folder should have logic to skip the test if the stage=prod

+If any of the post-deployment tests fail
+- the dependencies will still be published
+- but any changes to the npm package will not be published to npm
+- and any updates to stack output variables will not be pushed to the repo

 If you run tests locally with `npx sst test` all tests will be run.